 - i.
 "Banking Company" means the Banking company of which the IBU is a branch. - ii.
-"Clients" will have the same meaning as given in the "Glossary" module. - iii.
+"Clients" means a Retail Client, Professional Client or Market Counterparty as defined in Client Classification (CLIC) Module of COB - iii.
 All other expressions unless defined herein shall have the same meaning as have been assigned to them under the Banking Regulation Act, the Reserve Bank of India Act and the International Financial Services Centres Authority (Banking) Regulations, 2020 and any statutory modification or re-enactment thereto or as used in commercial parlance, as the case may be.